drkrunk/Portfolio/AbstractDataTypes/README.md

 # AbstractDataTypes

-AbstractDataTypes are datat types that are defined by their behavior.
+AbstractDataTypes are data types that are defined by their behavior.